HyrumDickinson/solar-panel-protection-system/README.md

 - pillow
 - datetime

-The original code was written to run with PIL, not pillow.
-However, PIL is currently an unsupported package whose own website recommends against its use.
-Pillow is a maintained fork of PIL, and should be backwards compatible.
+The original code was written to for PIL.
+PIL is now unsupported - its own website recommends against its use.
+Pillow is a maintained backwords-compatible fork of PIL.

 ## Run